LlmDl/SponsorPlugins/TownyCaptureSites.md

 towny.command.town.collectrewards - used for /t collectrewards.

+townycapturesites.allowed_to_battle - used when require_battle_permission_node is set to true in the config, allowing the player who have this node to attack CaptureSite HP, as well as count towards the balancing feature.

 #### PAPI Placeholders

 `%townycapturesites_next_capture_site_time_remaining%` - Displays how much time is left before the next available capturesite can be captured.